- Screen Colours:

 Chairman - Geoff Abell 01728 648107; geoffabell@btopenworld.com;

-Dunwich Jubilee Committee; The Dunwich Jubilee Committee was established to organise the village's celebration of the Queen's Golden Jubilee in 2002 and has continued with celebration events in Dunwich to encourage the community to celebrate their connections and get to know one another, coming together in the spirit of community and friendship.
-The August ‘Fun Day’ has been enjoyed by many with wonderful memories.
+Dunwich Jubilee Committee : The Dunwich Jubiliee Committee was established to organise the village celebration of the the Queen's Golden Jubilee in 2002 and has continued with celebration events in Dunwich to encourage the community to celebrate their connections and get to know one another, coming together in the spirit of community and friendship.
+The August 'Fun Day' has been enjoyed by many with wonderful memories.